-In the meantime, here is a snippet from chapter 2.
+In the meantime, here is a snippet from chapter 3.

-She turned and rode toward the stables and allowed the groom to assist her in dismounting before she led the horse towards the entryway.
+Hiding a smile, Eleanor turned and rode toward the stables and allowed the groom to assist her in dismounting before the entryway.
 On the far end, his back to her, the rather shabbily dressed earl teased a gentleman whose spine was as stiff as his collar.
 Everything, from his hairstyle à la Brutus down to his spotless Hessians, spoke a gentleman of means.
 “I see you still don’t trust anyone but your own groom—”

 “—or yourself, which is a ridiculous notion.
 Are you still racing Thunder?”

 “He’s retired from the lists.
 Shame.
 He brought me a fair profit.
 I had high hopes for Salamander—you ain’t seen her yet—but she’s foaling and won’t be racing again.”
 The gentleman flicked his riding crop against the stall and turned when Eleanor’s horse blocked the light pouring into the stable.
 He threw a surprised look at the earl.

 Lord Worthing moved forward when he saw his groom trailing Eleanor.
 “Jesse, Mr. Harrison will be returning to Salisbury after our meeting, and you’ll need to have the carriage ready any time from six o’clock.”
 Jesse gave a nod and led the horse into the first stall on his left.

 Flicking a glance her way, the earl said, “Mr. Amesbury, allow me to present Miss Daventry.
 She was my uncle’s ward and is here to attend the meeting with the solicitor.
 Miss Daventry, this is Mr. Amesbury.”
 She sank into what she hoped was a graceful curtsy as he executed a correct bow.